ludoviclaffineur/flexible-jekyll/_posts/2022-10-05-from-software-engineer-to-hod.markdown

 tags: [skipr, career]
 ---

 When I started my journey as a software engineer in my last company, I had no idea that I would end up in a team leading/engineer manager role.
 This happens frequently with fast-growing companies, where founding engineers evolve to a leader role quickly without being really prepared (that's where the fun is, right?).
-It's challenging to be promoted from a building role (where you are in charge to discuss and deliver a scope) to a role where you need to commit a team on a deadline where the scope, feasibility and timing are keys and are most of the time fuzzy and not _totally_ under your control.
+It's challenging to be promoted from a building role (where you are in charge to discuss and deliver a scope) to a role where your team needs to commit on a deadline where the scope, feasibility and timing are keys and are most of the time fuzzy and not _totally_ under your control.

 <div class="banner">
-This post relates to my experience and what I faced during those 5 years.
+This post relates to my experience and what I faced during the past 5 years.
 This is probably not what other founding engineers might have faced in other companies.
+I do not
 </div>

 ## Founding software engineer